obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

   - If you use a global task filter, such as `#task`, you will need to provide `- [ ] #task` before the menu pops up.
   - If you don't use a global task filter you will need to provide `- [ ]` before the menu pops up.
 - The menu is smart: it will only offer valid options.
 For example, if you have already added a due date, that option will be removed from the menu.
+- When the `⏎` item is shown at the top of the menu, it is given as a default option to enter a new line instead of choosing a suggestion.
+It is only shown when there is no concrete match.
 - There are many more recognized options than are showing in the menus, including many more dates, such as `2 months`, `15 days`.
 - The auto-suggest menu supports powerful keyboard control:
   - Example: type some fraction of the word `start` and you will get a suggestion to turn it into the start emoji.
 Pressing `<enter>` then immediately adds the start emoji: 🛫.